borgesenioc/ethical-linkedin-profile-extractor/README.md

 # Ethical LinkedIn Profile Extractor

+Non-corporate developers have a hard time acessing the LinkedIn API to extract user-profile data.

+On the other hand, scraping LinkedIn profiles with bots and browser-controlled apps is unethical and risky.

-An open-source web app that extracts publicly available LinkedIn profile data and converts into CSV.
+This solution addresses both concerns: it;s open-source web app that extracts publicly available LinkedIn profile data and converts into CSV.

-It is composed of a minimalistic BEM frontend, an express JS server, and deployed by Vercel.
+It is composed of a minimalistic BEM frontend, an express JS server, and by Vercel deployment.

-Profile data acquired from Bright Data’s Scraper API, so free starting funds for the first 1000 profiles.
+The LinkedIn profile data is acquired from Bright Data’s Scraper API, so it has free starting funds for the first 1000 profiles for any developer forking this repo.

 ---